-This is not the first time the Gulf Coast in Mississippi has faced a crisis.
+This is not the first time the Gulf Coast Region in Mississippi has faced a crisis.
 The circumstances are very different, but when Hurricane Katrina destroyed 92 miles of coastline in 2005 and displaced more than 100,000 people, the community went into action and collaborated together to build solutions.
 Now they’re doing the same during the COVID-19 crisis.

 Built for Zero includes communities that believe that in order to end homelessness, it must be treated like the public health crisis it is.
 These communities have brought together all the actors who work on homelessness in a command center style structure, with a commitment to get to zero.
 Using real-time data, they quickly test ideas for systems improvements — a discipline adapted from health care — with the goal of reducing the overall number of people experiencing homelessness.
 They had to shift their strategies nimbly as conditions on the ground changed and solve for whatever problems might arise.
 During the pandemic, this reliance on partnerships and command center models have been elevated to make unprecedented activities possible.

 “We didn’t know it, but all of that work was training for this crisis,” said Jake Maguire, Co-Director of Built for Zero.

 “Everyone is about ‘get people inside.’
 We know that inside is permanent housing.”